jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 >
 >Ask me appropriate technical questions, one at a time.
 Provide feedback on my answers.
 >
->Continue until I ask for a summary, and then provide a summary of our interview.
+>Continue until I ask for a summary and then provide a summary of our interview.

 Some companies require an online assessment before interviews.
 Treat these seriously and practice beforehand on common coding platforms.